 Taking pause from her artistic passion to pursue her ongoing fascination with the world of science, Hanson graduated from UC Berkeley with a degree in Bioengineering in 2003.
 Clearly armed with the grit and determination to take on any ambition, Hanson reconnected with the world of art through her love of nature and adventure.
 Immersing herself in the red rock of Nevada and exploring the rugged terrain of the west reinvigorated her desire to recreate the beautiful sites with powerful oil paintings.

 Through her many travels—photo safaris, backpacking expeditions, and rock climbing trips alike—Hanson has been inspired to transform vistas familiar and rare into stunning interpretations of bold color, playful rhythms, and raw emotional impact.
 Her unique painting style has become known as Open Impressionism, with hundreds of collectors spanning the globe eagerly anticipating her work.
 As an iconic, driving force in the rebirth of contemporary impressionism, Hanson is quickly recognized as a prolific, modern master.

-View amazing artists and collection from past Art San Diego Spotlight Artists on our archive page!
+View amazing collections from past Art San Diego Spotlight Program exhibitors on our archive page!

 Art San Diego features a wide platform of cutting-edge programs highlighting established and emerging artists.

 Learn more about these specially curated programs and explore all Art San Diego has to offer!

 Art San Diego Newsletter